Dyslexia assessment

 Within the diagnostic assessment report itself, there is actually a specific ‘Recommendations’ section that you can provide to your employer for perusal.
 You may also wish to seek assistance through the Access to Work (NI) scheme; more information on the Access to Work (NI) scheme can be found here.

-Yes - if you are diagnosed with dyslexia you can ask for up to double time (i.e. 100% extra time) for the multiple choice part of the Driving Theory Test.
+Yes - a copy of a diagnostic assessment report confirming a diagnosis of dyslexia from Ulster Assessments entitles a person to apply for double time (i.e. 100% extra time) for the multiple choice part of the Driving Theory Test.
 You can also ask for a 'voiceover'.

 A 'voiceover' lets you hear the Driving Theory Test instructions and questions through headphones.
 The questions will be read out to you automatically.
 You can hear the possible answers by clicking on the text on the screen.
 You can hear the questions as many times as you like – just click on the text of the question again.

-Do you assess children from the Republic of Ireland for dyslexia?
+Do you assess children and adults from the Republic of Ireland for Dyslexia?

-Yes - we can assess children (8+) from the Republic of Ireland for dyslexia.
+Yes - we can assess children (8+) and adults from the Republic of Ireland for dyslexia.
 We are conveniently located in Limavady, Northern Ireland, 25 minutes from the Derry-Londonderry/Donegal border.

 In Northern Ireland (as throughout the UK) either a psychologist or specialist SpLD teacher assessor holding a valid APC can diagnose a child with dyslexia.
 The diagnosis provided by Ulster Assessments is from a specialist SpLD teacher assessor holding a valid APC.